A note on loop resummation in de Sitter spacetime with the wavefunction of the universe approach: Conclusions

 It is well-known that, at tree or 1-loop levels, $n$-point correlation functions for an interacting scalar field in de Sitter space can be calculated using either the Schwinger-Keldysh path integral (equivalently the in-in formalism) or the WFU method~\cite{Lee:2023jby,Creminelli2024}.
 We have demonstrated that this equivalence persists, as expected, in an exact manner for $n$-point correlators sourced by an arbitrary analytic potential.

 At the perturbative level, the arbitrariness of the interaction translates into an infinite number of vertices, which inevitably decorate each contact diagram with an infinite number of loops.
-The crucial observation that allows for a complete match to linear order in the potential is that the bulk loops of the wavefunction coefficients and the boundary loops of the correlators combine to yield an all-loop resumed renormalized potential with coupling constants given by Eq.~\eqref{lambda-ren}.
+The crucial observation that allows for a complete match to linear order in the potential is that the bulk loops of the wavefunction coefficients and the boundary loops of the correlators combine to yield an all-loop resumed, renormalized potential with coupling constants given by Eq.~\eqref{lambda-ren}.
+In addition, we have shown how to resum bulk loops at the level of the wavefunction coefficients.
+At tree level, a single wavefunction coefficient corresponds to a single correlator; at loop level the map is not one-to-one.
+Equation~\eqref{eq:psi_m'-final-2} shows exactly how to compute wavefunction coefficients using the tree-level vertices $\Lambda_m$, hence restoring the one-to-one correspondence between loop-resumed wavefunction coefficients and loop-resumed correlators.

 Our result also advocates for the use of physical variables, which in some cases render integrals manifestly invariant under time translations.
 This is a property that should persist in diagrams beyond the single-vertex family discussed here and whose study we leave for future work~\cite{PST}.

-Our results may be directly applicable to the bootstrap program, where they can be used to extend the computation of correlators beyond tree level.
+The loop-resumed wavefunction may be directly applicable to the bootstrap program, where it can be used to extend the computation of correlators beyond tree level.
 This, in turn, can serve as a bridge between cosmological dynamics and (for instance) axion phenomenology, since the latter involves nonperturbative trigonometric potentials~\cite{Marsh:2015xka} which fall in the category considered herein.